tier4/AWSIM/docs/GettingStarted/Advanced/AwsimRvizPlugins/index.md

 Type and velocity of spawned Npc is specified from Rviz display.

 <a href="./npc_spawner.png" data-lightbox="Npc Spawner" data-title="" data-alt="Npc Spawner"><img src="./npc_spawner.png"></a>

-`awsim_rviz_plugins/NpsSpawner` tool gets position and orientation by dragging on the map displayed in Rviz, and publishes those as a `/awsim/awsim_rviz_plugins/npc_spawner/pose_with_covariance` topic.

-AWSIM subscribes this topic and spawn Npc on the coordinates.

-y-axis of destination position of teleport is calculated using ray-casting.
-The highest object at the specified x-z coordinates is considered the ground.

-`awsim_rviz_plugins/NpsSpawnerStatus` display is entered Npc type (drop down list) and velocity, and publishes those as a `/awsim/awsim_rviz_plugins/npc_spawner/npc_name` and `/awsim/awsim_rviz_plugins/npc_spawner/npc_velocity` topic.

-AWSIM subscribes those topics and specify type and velocity of spawned Npc.

-Spawnable Npc is listed in `AutowreSimulationDemo/Function/AwsimRvizPluginsClient/`.
-AWSIM publishes name of spawnable Npc as `/awsim/awsim_rviz_plugins/npc_spawner/npc_name_list` topic.
-`awsim_rviz_plugins/NpsSpawnerStatus` display subscribes this topic and update drop down list of Npc type.

 ### How to use
 1. On Rviz, Click the plus button on the toolbar and select `awsim_rviz_plugins/NpcSpawner` from the list.